 Bluff View Art District – The art museum anchors the Bluff View Art District which is Chattanooga’s first and finest art district.
 The district is filled with galleries, boutique stores, and gourmet eateries.
 Make sure you make time for the many outdoor sculptures around the outdoor sculpture garden.

 Tennessee Aquarium – Recognized as one of the best public aquariums of America, the Tennessee Aquarium tells the story of Appalachia from the perspective of a raindrop.
 The journey begins high in mountain rainstorm and flows down the Mississippi delta to the Gulf of Mexico, introducing you to the life and ecosystems along the way.
+Check out this post from our friends @2traveldads to learn about this fish-spirience first hand.

 Creative Discovery Museum – Situated in downtown Chattanooga, this children’s museum uses art, science, music and even a water-themed area called “River Play” to ignite creativity.